 Since these are structural, a permit and engineered plans are needed.
 To replace the post you have to break out the stucco on the beam above and remove the bolts holding it in place.
 The base of the column is cut with a saw and the column removed.
 A precise measurement for the new column height is required so the roof is not raised or lowered.
 Believe it or not, each post will have a slightly different height requirement.

 The Building Department is serious about replacing these posts.
 Plans review wants the stamped engineering plans.
-The weld on the newly fabricated column must be certified.
+The welding on the newly fabricated column must be certified.
 And an inspection of the bolts in the beam takes place before we can put the stucco back on.
-In all, our crews take for separate trips to install new support columns for any project.
+In all, our crews take four separate trips to install a new support columns for any project.

-While many homeowners are not concerned and would be happy to have the posts replaced with a piece of 4" x 4" wood for cheap, that's a bad idea.
-And to the chagrin of many, the cost to replace each post is about $1000.00 each.
+While many homeowners are not concerned and would be happy to have the columns replaced with a piece of 4" x 4" wood for less, that's a bad idea.
+A 3" x 3" x 1/4" steel column will carry a load of about 25,000 lbs.
+A 4" x 4" wood column can only support about 450 lbs.
+That's a big difference.
+And to the chagrin of many, the cost to replace each a steel post is about $1000.00 each.
 Many homeowners think that's a high price and too much.
 But if you consider its importance and compare it to the cost of replacing a broken window (an average window costs about $1500.00 to $2000.00 to replace), its a reasonable expense.

 Would you like to have someone come look at your column and provide a FREE Estimate?